 The Childcare (Disqualification) Regulations 2018 set out grounds for disqualification under the Childcare Act 2006 where an individual meets certain criteria set out in the Regulations.
-For example, an individual will be disqualified where they have committed a relevant offence against a This means that employees and volunteers should:
+For example, an individual will be disqualified where they have committed a relevant offence against a child; been subject to a specified order relating to the care of a child; committed certain serious sexual or physical offences against an adult; been included on the DBS children's barred list; been made subject to a safeguarding of children in school during their employment

-- inform the headteacher or DSL of any cautions, convictions or relevant orders accrued and/or if they are charged with a criminal offence; and/or any matter which might have implications for the safeguarding of children in school during their employment - be aware that behaviour, including online behaviour, by themselves, those with whom they have a relationship or association or others in their personal lives, may impact upon their work with children and young people.
+- be aware that behaviour, including online behaviour, by themselves, those with whom they have a relationship or association or others in their personal lives, may impact upon their work with children and young people - inform the headteacher of any name changes which they have not previously declared.